Deformation Theory for Finite Cluster Complexes: Introduction

-The perspective we take in this paper is that the dual $n$-associahedron is the \emph{cluster complex} for any cluster algebra of type $A_n$ \cite{FZ_assoc}.
-See \S \ref{sec:cluster} and \S \ref{sec:complex} for definitions and notation for cluster algebras and the associated cluster complexes.
-We emphasize here that throughout the paper, all cluster algebras we consider are of \emph{geometric type}.
+The perspective we take in this paper is thus that the dual $n$-associahedron is the \emph{cluster complex} for any cluster algebra of type $A_{n-2}$.
 Our first result is the following: \begin{thm}[Theorem \ref{thm:unobstructed} and Remark \ref{rem:obstructed}] Let $\A$ be a cluster algebra of finite cluster type.
-Then its cluster complex $\K$ is unobstructed if and only if $\A$ is skew-symmetric. \end{thm} In particular, we recover that the dual associahedron is unobstructed, making use of ``cluster theoretic'' arguments.
-While it is possible to prove this theorem using purely combinatorial arguments, we believe the most natural proof is the one we present here, which makes use of categorification.
+Then its cluster complex $\K$ is unobstructed if and only if $\A$ is skew-symmetric. \end{thm} Skew-symmetric cluster algebras of finite cluster type are exactly those corresponding to simply laced Dynkin diagrams.
+In particular, we recover that the dual associahedron is unobstructed, making use of ``cluster theoretic'' arguments.
+We believe the most natural proof is the one we present here, which makes use of categorification.
+However, it is also possible to prove the theorem using purely combinatorial arguments.
+The proof of \cite{srdegen} for the type $A_n$ case may be adapted to the $D_n$ case using the combinatorial model of \cite{FZ_clustersII}, leaving a finite number of exceptional cases to check.

 In addition to the above unobstructedness result, we are also able to give a concrete description of the space of first order deformations $T^1(S_\K)$ for $\K$ the cluster complex of any skew-symmetrizable cluster algebra $\A$ of finite cluster type.
 See Theorem \ref{thm:t1}.